 Storage

-Store the shredded chicken it in an airtight container in the refrigerator for 3-4 days, or freeze it for up to 2 months for later use.
+Store cooked chicken in an airtight container in the refrigerator for up to 3 days.

 FAQ